arjunkmrm/film-networks/docs/README.md

-Analysing the Changing Gender Representations in American Films from a Network Perspective
+Analysing Gender Representations in American Films from a Network Perspective
 ================

 -   [The dataset](#the-dataset)